RobbieProkop/Jungle/README.md

 1. Run `bundle install` to install dependencies
 2. Create `config/database.yml` by copying `config/database.example.yml`
 3. Create `config/secrets.yml` by copying `config/secrets.example.yml`
-4. Run `bin/rails db:reset` to create, load and seed db
+4. Run `rails db:reset` to create, load and seed db
 5. Create .env file based on .env.example
 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
-8. Run `bin/rails s -b 0.0.0.0` to start the server
+8. Run `rails s -b 0.0.0.0` to start the server (If using Vagrant, you will need to make sure that you are in development mode when running the server.
+If you are not, run `rails s -e development -b 0.0.0.0`)

 ## Database